czazau/SynapseX/README.md

 ## Other communications

 If you have anything else to transmit to us, then either personally contact one of our developers via the e-mails on their profiles or communicate with them on the various Synapse chatrooms.

+### Documentation Generator

+Our documentation generator, including `docgenx.lua` and all associated resources are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Feel free to use it and modify it for your own projects.